 These pages list a variety of educational resources which can be used for helping your children to learn at home.
-In the UK there are no requirements for following any specific subjects, but some families choose either to use National Curriculum text books, or a pre-packaged curriculum.
-In some other countries there are legal expectations for parents teaching their own children; in these cases a set syllabus may be the easiest way to get started.
+In the UK there are no requirements for following any specific subjects.
+However some families choose either to use National Curriculum text books, or a pre-packaged curriculum.
+In some other countries there are legal expectations for parents teaching their own children.
+For these cases a set syllabus may be the easiest way to get started.

 Building your own resources for home education

 The widespread use of computers makes home education far easier than it was in previous decades.
 There are a vast array of resources on the Internet.
 More than one home educating family has gathered together some of the best, many of which are relevant to British school-type topics.
 For pre-school or primary age children, one of the most useful sites is MuddlePuddle – an ongoing project with links, ideas and resources.
 There are some more ideas for projects, and inspiration for getting over burnout at Homeschooling Ideas.

 If you want to think in terms of school-type subjects, at least initially, but are uncertain how to get started, or what books might be helpful at different stages, these subject pages will give a few suggestions which may suit your family.
 Choose from Maths, English, History, Science, Geography or Church history.

 One of the most useful sites, dedicated to education in home and school is the BBC Learning site.
 You can also find a wide selection of useful resources, sorted by subject and age range, on the TES resources pages.
 You may have to register to use some of the resources, which are inevitably intended primarily for pupils in schools.
 But for those who want an idea of how the national curriculum translates into classroom learning, there are some useful lessons plans.